Conservation laws in non-inertial frames and non-conservation of energy of relative motion in two-body problem: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Callum Fairbairn and Alexander Dittmann for their comments on the manuscript, and to Scott Tremaine and Nicolas Cimerman for useful discussions.
+The author is grateful to Callum Fairbairn and Alexander Dittmann for their comments on the manuscript, to Scott Tremaine and Nicolas Cimerman for useful discussions, and to Daniel Tamayo and an anonymous referee for their suggestions that helped sharpen the logic of the manuscript.
 R.R.R. acknowledges financial support from the STFC grant ST/T00049X/1 and the IBM Einstein Fellowship at the IAS.